Disgraced politicians on ANC poll list

 AU commission chairwoman Nkosazana Dlamini Zuma was moved from No 17 to 150 because the party wants her to complete her term.

 Mantashe said: “The list has a great generational mix.
 It is both youthful and has people with experience.”

 Other notable inclusions are ANC spokesman Jackson Mthembu (27), Zuma’s international relations adviser Lindiwe Zulu (36), former Reserve Bank governor Tito Mboweni (41) and ANCYL national convener Mzwandile Masina (109).

-The deadline for parties to submit their lists is 5pm today.
+The deadline for parties to submit their lists is 5pm on Wednesday.